-- 15.1 In accordance with ICSA PR 31 (b) and (c) and RRS 44.3, the scoring penalty will be in effect.
-The penalty will be 2 points when a rule of RRS Part 2 may have been broken or 1 point when RRS 31 may have been broken except as changed in sailing instruction 15.4. - 15.2 A yellow flag will be supplied for each boat.
-All skippers must ensure that the yellow flag is aboard at the beginning of each day. - 15.3 When complying with RRS 44.3, the yellow flag must be flown from the backstay until finishing and calling the race committee's attention to it at the finishing line.
-At that time she shall also inform the race committee of the reason for accepting the scoring penalty. - 15.4 A boat that complies with some, but not all of the requirements of RRS 44.3 and sailing instruction 15.3 will be scored with a 4 point penalty, and not worse than a DNF.
+15.1 In accordance with ICSA PR 31 (b) and (c) and RRS 44.3, the scoring penalty will be in effect.
+The penalty will be 2 points when a rule of RRS Part 2 may have been broken or 2 points when RRS 31 may have been broken except as changed in sailing instruction 15.4.

+15.2 A yellow flag will be supplied for each boat.
+All skippers must ensure that the yellow flag is aboard at the beginning of each day.

+15.3 When complying with RRS 44.3, the yellow flag must be flown from the backstay until finishing and calling the race committee's attention to it at the finishing line.
+At that time she shall also inform the race committee of the reason for accepting the scoring penalty.

+15.4 A boat that complies with some, but not all of the requirements of RRS 44.3 and sailing instruction 15.3 will be scored with a 4 point penalty, and not worse than a DNF.
 This changes RRS 44.3.

-16. SCORING
+15.5 If it is determined by a protest committee that a boat gained an advantage after breaking a rule and taking a scoring penalty, her penalty shall be disqualification.

-Scoring will be done in accordance with ICSA PR 23 and 24.
+16. SCORING Scoring will be done in accordance with ICSA PR 23 and 24.
 Each boat's total score will be the sum of her scores for all races.
 This changes rule RRS A2.